sigven/vcf2tsvpy/README.md

 # vcf2tsv
-Python script for conversion of VCF data to tab-separated values (TSV)
+__Python script for conversion of VCF data to tab-separated values (TSV)__

-A small script that converts genomic variant data encoded in VCF format into a tab-separated values.
+A small script that converts genomic variant data encoded in VCF format into a tab-separated values file.
 The script utilizes [brentp/cyvcf2](https://github.com/brentp/cyvcf2) to parse the VCF file.
-By default, the program prints the fixed VCF columns, all INFO tag values (as defined in the VCF header), and all genotype data (FORMAT columns) for heterozygotes/homozygotes.
+By default, the program prints the fixed VCF columns, all INFO tag values (as defined in the VCF header, INFO tags not present in a given record is appended with a '.'), and all genotype data (FORMAT columns) for heterozygotes/homozygotes.
 If genotype data is present, it prints one line per sample.
 It has optional arguments to

 * skip sample genotype data (i.e. FORMAT colums)
 * keep rejected genotypes (i.e. genotypes with GT = './.')
 * skip INFO data.

+## Installation

+Running vcf2tsv requires that you have [cyvcf2](https://github.com/brentp/cyvcf2) and [numpy](https://scipy.org/install.html) installed.
+This can be achieved easily through the use of [pip](https://pip.pypa.io/en/stable)

 ## Usage: